Rockpods/void-de-installer/README.md

 ### Installation Instructions:

 **Warning: The script probably does not do well at installing the correct drivers for your NVIDIA GPU.
-If you have an NVIDIA GPU, it is probably better to replace the command in line 35 with the recommended commands for your GPU, which can be found in the [Void Linux Documentation](https://docs.voidlinux.org/config/graphical-session/graphics-drivers/index.html).**
+If you have an NVIDIA GPU, it is probably better to replace the line 35 with the recommended commands for your GPU, which can be found in the [Void Linux Documentation](https://docs.voidlinux.org/config/graphical-session/graphics-drivers/index.html).**
 1. Install Void Linux using the `void-installer` script included in the ISO.
 Install from network source, or else you will have to run a few extra commands on some occasions.
 2. Boot into Void Linux and sign in as any user.
 3. Run `xbps-install -S git` as root.\